-Why are the people I love getting mad at me?
-I’m just trying to help, and hey, I’m not interrupting, I just thought they were done talking!
+Why were the people I love getting mad at me?
+I was just trying to help, and hey, I’m not interrupting, I just thought they were done talking!

-I really didn’t want to admit that I’m an interrupter.
-Then I read in the The 5 Love Language (Amazon affiliate) that the average person doesn’t go more than 17 seconds before interrupting the person talking.
+I really didn’t want to admit I was an interrupter.
+Then I read in The 5 Love Languages: The Secret to Love that Lasts the that the average person doesn’t go more than seventeen seconds before interrupting the person talking.

-The 17 seconds started to be my waiting time before I jumped in to try and fix something or give a suggestion.
-How could it be possible that in only 17 seconds so much could happen?
+Encouraged by how powerful this pause was in conversations, I began to use seventeen seconds as a waiting time when I saw one of my kids struggle.
+Resisting the urge to jump in to fix something or give a suggestion, I waited.
+How could it be that in only seventeen seconds so much could happen?

-One day we were sitting together doing our own art projects and one of my kids got really frustrated about a mistake.
+One day we were sitting together as my kids worked on some intricate Lego structures and one of my sons got really frustrated about a mistake.

 He started to get more loud and frustrated about his task, but he kept at it.